Gloireski/symptom_reader/README.md

 While no web application can replace a professional medical diagnosis, Symptom_Reader assists users in understanding their symptoms and determining preliminary actions before consulting a doctor.

-ymptom_reader is a cutting-edge web application designed to deliver accurate medical diagnoses based on user-reported symptoms.
+symptom_reader is a cutting-edge web application designed to deliver accurate medical diagnoses based on user-reported symptoms.
 It offers comprehensive home remedies and over-the-counter medication recommendations for various medical conditions.
 Inspired by the need for accessible and reliable health information, Symptom_reader seamlessly integrates holistic and medical treatment options.
 Beyond identifying illnesses, Symptom_reader empowers users with the knowledge to effectively manage and treat their symptoms.
 This is the core purpose of Symptom_Reader.
+Take your Health seriously.

 ## **The Context**

 This project serves as our Portfolio Project, marking the conclusion of our Foundations Year at Holberton School.
-We had the freedom to select our teammates and choose the focus of our work, provided we deliver a functioning program by the end of the three-week development period.
+We had the freedom to select our teammates and choose the focus of our work, provided we delivered a functioning program by the end of the three-week development period.

 ## **The Team**